 “The use of a $20 BPA-free reusable water bottle can save the average American $6,180 after five years of use, which is the bare minimum life expectancy of a reusable water bottle.
 If one person switches to using a reusable water bottle, 217 plastic water bottles will be saved from going to a landfill that year.
 Not only do they save you a lot of money and help the environment, but they are also a healthier option as opposed to plastic water bottles.” – Mathematics For Sustainability

-How you shop is an important part of green living.
+How you shop is an important part of green living as well.
 You are basically voting with your wallet and putting your money where your mouth is.
 I will break my green living ideas for shopping into 3 areas: green choices for the home itself, green cleaning products for the home, general green shopping tips.

 Green Choices For The Home

 From little things that you buy for your home, like recycled paper towels, to big things, like energy star appliances, there are lots of ways to keep your home more eco-friendly.
-There is a greener version of almost everything you can think of so when it comes time to replace things, check for the most eco-friendly option.
+There is a greener version of almost everything you can think of.
+So when it comes time to replace things, always look for the most eco-friendly option.
 Here are just a few ideas: